 Pursuing A Bench Trial in Traffic Court

 Most judges have a policy to not give supervision (guilty with a deferred sentence in IL) after a finding of guilty at trial for a traffic case.
-If you are found guilty, and the facts reveal you did not have a triable case in the first place, the judge will not give you the same consideration he/she gives a person who pleads guilty.
+If you are found guilty, and the facts reveal you did not have a case in the first place, the judge will not give you the same consideration he/she gives a person who pleads guilty.
 This result is commonly referred to as a trial tax.
-To avoid a trial tax, invest in a knowledgable attorney who will advise you on the likelyhood of winning your trial and then if needed, to help you identify your best option for sentencing.
+To avoid a trial tax, invest in a knowledgeable attorney who will advise you on the likelihood of winning your trial and then if needed, to help you identify your best option for sentencing.

 Our Rating is calculated using information the lawyer has included on their profile in addition to the information we collect from state bar associations and other organizations that license legal professionals.
 Attorneys who claim their profiles and provide Avvo with more information tend to have a higher rating than those who do not.